 The term «lower» is usually used to indicate the historical parts of Artsakh (Karabakh), connecting the former Aghdam, Fizouli, Zangelan and Kubatlou regions of the Azerbaijan Soviet Socialist Republic.
-These territories of Karabakh were liberated in the course of fighting and now, according to 12th of May, 1994 armistice treaty is under the jurisdiction of the Republic of Mountainous Karabakh.
+These territories of Karabakh were liberated in the course of fighting and now, according to 12th of May, 1994 armistice treaty is under the jurisdiction of the Republic of Artsakh.

-Both upland and lowland of Karabakh was literally sown by numerous monuments of Armenian culture, and only the small part of it has remained to this day.
+Both upland and lowland of Artsakh was literally sown by numerous monuments of Armenian culture, and only the small part of it has remained to this day.
 Here the biggest city of East Armenia, Tigranakert, built by king Tigran the Great in the 1c BC, is situated, as well as several churches and monastic complexes of early Christian period.
 Since the end of 19c monuments of islamic culture, which are described in separate head, have appeared as well.

 One of the remarkable architectural monuments of Artsakh, situated 18 km away from Martakert city, at the bottom of the mountain of Vankasar, was discovered by the archaeologists in 2006.
 Artsakh Tigranakert is one of the three cities of the same name built by order of the Armenian king Tigran the Great in the 1c BC.
 The ruins of fortress wall, surrounding the city, have already been excavated by the archaeologists, a rocky cave church turned into the Christian church later and traces of irrigative system are discovered as well.
 Within the city itself having been existed till 14c. a Christian church of the 5th century of AD is discovered.